apache/pulsar/site2/docs/functions-develop-user-defined-configs.md

 ```

-The [`Context`](functions-develop-context) object of Python SDK enables you to access key/value pairs provided to functions via the command line (as JSON).
+The context object of Python SDK enables you to access key/value pairs provided to functions via the command line (as JSON).
 The following example passes a key/value pair.

 ```bash